Kyuji Fujikawa: Setup man: 2005–2006

-2006
+Fujikawa became a setup pitcher for the Tigers during a breakout season in 2005.
+The frequently used relief pitching trio of Fujikawa, Jeff Williams, and closer Tomoyuki Kubota came to be referred to by the nickname "JFK", short for "Jeff, Fujikawa, and Kubota".
+As part of this bullpen, Fujikawa played an integral role in the Tigers' Central League title, striking out 139 batters in 921/3 innings for a 13.55 strikeout rate and holding opposing teams to a 1.36 ERA.
+He recorded his first career save on September 9.

+Fujikawa received several awards in 2005, when he was named the Central League Most Valuable Player for the month of June and received the most fan votes for Central League relief pitcher (excluding closers) for the NPB All-Star Game.
+For the season, he set a then-NPB record for games pitched in a single season with 80 and led the league with 46 holds, winning the Central League Most Valuable Setup Pitcher award.
+He came in second in the voting for the NPB Most Valuable Player Award, behind teammate Tomoaki Kanemoto.

 In 2006, Fujikawa was named to the Japanese national team to play in the inaugural World Baseball Classic.
-He began the regular season as the Tigers' eighth-inning setup man, but was promoted to closer when Kubota missed playing time due to injury in June.
-He set a new NPB record for consecutive games pitched without allowing a run on July 5 against the BayStars with 35 (Kiyoshi Toyoda held the previous record) and set a franchise record for most consecutive scoreless innings pitched on July 11 (320-win pitcher Masaaki Koyama held the previous record of 47).
-His streaks stopped at 38 and 472/3, respectively, when he gave up a run in a game against the Carp on July 12.
+He began the regular season as the Tigers' eighth-inning setup man and set a new NPB record by pitching 38 consecutive games pitched without allowing a run and a franchise record for most consecutive scoreless innings pitched at 472/3.
+Fujikawa appeared in 63 games that year, striking out 122 in 791/3 innings (for a strikeout rate of 13.84) with a meagre 0.68 ERA.
+He led the league in holds for the second straight year with 30 despite also recording 17 saves as the closer in the latter half of the season after he was promoted to closer when Kubota missed playing time due to injury.
+Fujikawa himself suffered a neck injury in August, but returned to the team and earned a win in relief on August 27, shedding tears in his post-game interview.

 Fujikawa was named to the Central League All-Star team for the second straight year, commenting before the All-Star Series that he wanted to "create a baseball world like the one you see in comic books."
 He came on in relief in Game 1 (held July 21) at Meiji Jingu Stadium, playfully indicating to then-Seibu Lions slugger Alex Cabrera that he would throw nothing but fastballs by showing him his grip from the mound.
 He then proceeded to strike out Cabrera (on four pitches, a ball followed by three swing-and-misses) as well as then-Hokkaido Nippon Ham Fighters first baseman Michihiro Ogasawara (after he fouled off several pitches).
 In Game 2, held at Sun Marine Stadium Miyazaki on July 23, he again came on in relief, striking out Orix Buffaloes slugger Kazuhiro Kiyohara swinging and causing Kiyohara to remark after the game, "I give up... he was throwing a fireball out there."

-That season, the Central League had become a two-way race for the league title between the Tigers and the Chunichi Dragons by July.
-However, the Tigers struggled after the All-Star break, so much so that the Dragons had built up a nine-game lead in the standings by late August.
-The Tigers were subject to widespread criticism from their fans when they were swept by the Dragons in a head-to-head three-game series that month.
-Fujikawa, who had been scratched from the roster since August 12 due to a neck injury, returned to the team on August 27, taking the mound in the eighth inning against the Giants and getting the win.
-He shed tears in his post-game interview, saying to fans, "Please understand that we players are giving it everything we've got."

-Fujikawa appeared in 63 games that year, striking out 122 in 791/3 innings (for a strikeout rate of 13.84) with a meagre 0.68 ERA.
-He led the league in holds for the second straight year with 30 despite also recording 17 saves as the closer in the latter half of the season.